joyeusenoelle/in-nomine-quickplay/in-nomine-demons-quickplay.md

 ## DISSONANCE

-Any time you do something your band can't do, add 1 to your Dissonance and roll 1d6.
+Any time you fail a Celestial roll or do something your band can't do, add 1 to your Dissonance and roll 1d6.
 If your roll is greater than or equal to your Dissonance, you're fine for now.
 If it's under your Dissonance, you gain a Discord from the following table and reset your Dissonance to 0.

 |  | Discord | Description |
 | --- | ------- | ----------- |